The Higher Learning Commission

 Walden is proud to have earned specialized accreditations from the following organizations:

-Council on Social Work Education—Walden University’s Master of Social Work (MSW) program is accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+Walden University’s Bachelor of Social Work (BSW) and Master of Social Work (MSW) are accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CSWE's Commission on Accreditation is responsible for developing standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.

 The Accreditation Council for Business Schools and Programs (ACBSP), which is recognized by the Council for Higher Education Accreditation (CHEA), is a leading specialized accreditation association that identifies and supports excellence in business education worldwide.
 Walden University’s BS in Business Administration, Master of Business Administration (MBA), Doctor of Business Administration (DBA), and PhD in Management programs are accredited by ACBSP.
 Walden’s BS in Accounting and MS in Accounting programs are also accredited by ACBSP and have earned the organization’s Specialized Accounting Accreditation.

-Council for Accreditation of Counseling and Related Educational Programs (CACREP)—Walden’s PhD in Counselor Education and Supervision; MS in Clinical Mental Health Counseling; MS in Marriage, Couple, and Family Counseling; MS in School Counseling; and MS in Addiction Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+Council for Accreditation of Counseling and Related Educational Programs (CACREP)—Walden’s PhD in Counselor Education and Supervision; MS in Clinical Mental Health Counseling; MS in School Counseling; MS in Addiction Counseling; and MS in Marriage, Couple, and Family Counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CACREP accreditation ensures that the content and quality of counselor-preparation master’s and doctoral degree programs have been evaluated and meet standards set by the profession.

 Project Management Institute (PMI)® Global Accreditation Center (GAC) for Project Management Education Programs—Walden’s MS in Project Management program is accredited by the PMI Global Accreditation Center (GAC) for Project Management Education Programs.
 PMI GAC is the world’s leading specialized accrediting body for project management and related degree programs, affirming that Walden’s curriculum meets rigorous quality standards established by PMI GAC.

-ABET(Accreditation Board for Engineering and Technology)—Walden’s BS in Information Technology is accredited by ABET, the internationally recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
-This accreditation reaffirms the quality of Walden’s information technology program and support services, as well as its commitment to continuous assessment and improvement.
+ABET—The BS in Information Technology program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
+ABET is the internationally recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
+This accreditation reaffirms the quality of Walden's information systems and technology programs and support services, as well as its commitment to continuous assessment and improvement.